 The leader berry producer in the U.S., Driscoll's is trying to accomplish just that with their Rosé Strawberries.
 Were they successful?

 Rosé strawberries are a variety exclusively grown by Driscoll's.
 They have a pinkish colored skin that make them look like unripe berries, but they are indeed fully ripe.
 When you bite into the berry, besides the flavor which will talk more about in a moment, you will be shocked to see the fruit is completely white inside!

 The berries are not genetically modified to be different.
-They were breed using traditional cross-breeding techniques that have been used for years to get new varieties of fruits and vegetables.
-We didn't have the Russet potato until Luther Burbank breed it.
+They were bred using traditional cross-breeding techniques that have been used for years to get new varieties of fruits and vegetables.
+We didn't have the Russet potato until Luther Burbank bred it.
 We have Calvin Lamborn to thank for the super snap pea.
 What exact varieties they used to come up with the Rosé strawberry is not public information.

 👅 What Do They Taste Like?